- All students are to be in their form rooms for 8.20am, when there is a warning bell.

 On the first day of all absences parents are requested to phone the Student Absence Line at the Academy (0113 2 127 128) and to follow this with a note of explanation to the form tutor on their return.
 In the event of possible long illness parents are asked to contact the College as soon as possible and, where appropriate, work will be set for the students to complete at home.

 Students, who arrive late, after 8.25am but before 8.40, should report to their form tutor, who will record the late arrival.
 Where students are persistently late appropriate action will be taken and parents informed.
 Attendance and punctuality information is recorded on reports.
 Students arriving after 8.40am should report to reception.

 Refreshments are available freshly made on the premises during first and second break times.
 All students, years 7 to 11, must eat lunch at Academy.
 Facilities are provided within Academy to either buy a cafeteria style lunch or to eat their own packed lunch in specified areas.
-Our College meals are excellent, with a good choice of hot or cold food.
+Our Academy meals are excellent, with a good choice of hot or cold food.
 If you think your child may be entitled to free school meals contact the Leeds City Council Benefits Helpline on 0113 247 7247.

 Sample Daily Menu:

 - Homemade Soup of the day: Leek & Potato Served with freshly baked French Bread rolls.

 - Hot main meal of the day: Braised Steak Pie with puff pastry crust

 - Vegetarian meal of the day: Quorn Stroganoff with Boiled Rice